kangdongil/airbnb-clone_20210531/README.md

 - Reduce Repetition by `@apply` stuff
 - Ready-made settings(such as `color-palette`, `default-sizing`) available

+* How TailwindCSS applied
+  - every CSS code should be written on `/asset/styles.scss`
+  - `npm run css` will convert sass to css by gulp
+  - `static` folder is for browser, `asset` folder is for programmer

 # 19.1 TailwindCSS 설치하기

 - VSCode Extension